 Marketing is about generating interest or creating leads.
 It involves creating demand for a product or service—reaching the right person with the right message at the right time.

 Sometimes, marketers cast a wide net.
-You’ll see examples of this during the holiday season, such as Christmas when all outlets from TV through radio and online advertising are packed with messages about family or the stress of the holidays.
+You’ll see examples of this during the holiday season, such as Christmas, when all outlets from TV through radio and online advertising are packed with messages about family or the stress of the holidays.
 The marketing team has the right message at the right time and, because it’s reaching a wide audience, it’s likely to strike a chord with the right person too.

 Things are a bit different today.
 If you cast a wide net, your marketing message gets caught in the noise.
 Research from Forbes indicates people now see as many as 10,000 ads on any given day.
 Businesses now use tactics like targeting a specific target audience and personalization to fight for attention, but even this doesn’t work by itself.
 New sales strategies are always being invented and used to ease the sales process and attract new customers, but not just any customers, the ideal customer base for your specific products, especially with the prevalence of digital marketing efforts.